seantrott/seantrott.github.io/_posts/2020-1-12-information.md

 This fact is sometimes interpreted as follows: **words (or phrases, etc.) always make more sense in context than in isolation**.
 Indeed, some (Piantadosi et al, 2012) have argued that this observation is evidence that [ambiguity in language doesn't pose a problem for comprehension](https://seantrott.github.io/ambiguitypt1/).

 As noted earlier, I think it's important to keep in mind that entropy is usually operationalized as our uncertainty over *signals*, not over *meanings*.
 In both cases, conditional entropy should probably be lower than entropy "out of context"--but we still shouldn't confuse one for the other.
 I think the term "information" is somewhat problematic for exactly this reason: "information" implies something about the *meaning* of a signal, and in fact is often defined as such (i.e., *uncertainty over meanings*); but in practice, what we're calling "information" is really a property of the probability of the signal itself ^[Obviously these two things--the signal and its meaning--are related.
-But characterizing the probability distribution over signals is not the same as characterizing the probability distribution over meanings, so I think the term "information" is sometimes misleading when used in this way.].
+But characterizing the probability distribution over signals is not the same as characterizing the probability distribution over meanings, so I think the term "information" is sometimes confusing when used in this way.].

 # Do languages convey "information" at the same rate?